 Who are you?

-I have both deep and broad experience in software and infrastructure design, implementation, and testing.
-I’m also experienced in configuration and release management (CI/CD), infrastructure automation, and compliance management.
-As a software and infrastructure engineer with a focus on DevOps practices, I typically work with a mix of Linux, Unix and Open Source Software (such as Debian, RedHat, Ruby, Perl, Python, Ansible, Jenkins); along with commercial solutions (such as VMware, Oracle, Redhat, Solaris and Windows Servers).
-My goals are always to build high-quality systems and services for my customers, clients and the corporations to which I provide my services.
-I’m eager to leverage the power of automation to increase productivity and am very adamant about adhering to clean, flexible, modular design practices.
+I have a range of experience in software and infrastructure design, implementation, and testing; along with configuration and release management, continuous integration and deployment (CI/CD), infrastructure automation, and compliance management.
+With a focus on DevOps practices, I typically work with a mix of Linux, Unix and Open Source Software (such as Debian, RedHat, Ruby, Perl, Python, Ansible, Jenkins); along with commercial solutions (such as VMware, Oracle, Redhat, Solaris and Windows Servers).
+My goals are always to build teams that can deliver high-quality systems and services for our customers, clients and peers.
+I’m always eager to leverage the power of automation to increase productivity and I’m usually very adamant about adhering to clean, flexible, modular design practices.

-Aside from my studies and practical experiences in the IT industry, I’ve also spent a significant amount of time on self-study of various topics of interest, from the question around the existence of God, to the study of human psychology and behaviourisms.
+Aside from my work in the IT industry, I’ve also spent a significant amount of time on self-study of various topics of interest, including many aspects of philosophy, psychology, and science in general.
 Most prominently has been my interest in the study of patterns and the scientific method.
-My political stance might align most with that of someone, say like Bernie Sanders.
-My views on life and the way the world works would align most with those of people like Neil deGrasse Tyson, Bruce Lee, Martin Luther King or Christopher Hitchens.. and perhaps George Carlin or Stephen Colbert.
-If you want to know the full list of people who I think are doing or have done great things for humanity and society in general, and such a conversation doesn’t make you feel uncomfortable, reach out and pick my brain some time.
+My political stance might align most with those of someone like Bernie Sanders.
+My views on life and the way the world works might align most with those of people like Neil deGrasse Tyson, Bruce Lee, Martin Luther King or Christopher Hitchens; and perhaps even George Carlin or Stephen Colbert.
+I don’t agree with all their ideas and perspectives, but most often these individuals seem to make a lot of sense to me.

 Enough about me :) Tell me about you!
 Who are you?
 What brought you here?
 And what are you passionate about?
 Thanks for visiting!

 Please consider reaching out to me via Twitter, LinkedIn or Email.